RedisLabs/redislabs-docs/content/ri/installing/install-redis-desktop.md

     - For Windows and MacOS - Run the installer.

-        Both Windows and MacOS packagings are getting signed and notarized.
+        Both Windows and MacOS packagings are signed and notarized.

         {{< /note >}}
-        Since RedisInsight 1.6.3, on MacOS 10.14.x, some users have reported issues getting the application installed properly.
+        Since RedisInsight 1.6.3, on MacOS 10.14.x, some users have reported issues installing the application installed.
-        Please if you encounter this issue let us know at redisinsight@redislabs.com, we would like to track this issue.
+        If you encounter this, please let us know at [redisinsight@redislabs.com](mailto:redisinsight@redislabs.com).
         You can still proceed with the installation by following these instructions:
         1. Move the package to the Desktop and then hold Control and click the file to launch the installer.
         2. When the message appears, click "Continue".